scheidelg/labyrinth/README.md

 docker-compose up -d
 ```

-The container is started in detached mode, and the nginx web service is mapped to host port 8080/tcp.
+This starts the container in detached mode, and the nginx web service is mapped to host port 8080/tcp.

 *Note: The port mapping can be modified by editing the `docker-compose.yml` file.*